 - Science Fiction & Fantasy: 1st Books in a Series

 - Street Lit & Urban Fiction Authors

 - True-Life Survival & Adventure

 - Western Authors

 To see the best books of a given year (2001-present), please visit our Best Books of the Year page.

-- Back to the Future – Time Travel Books for Teens & Tweens
+- Back to the Future: Time Travel Novels for Teens and Tweens

 - Boy Meets Book – Teen Reads with Guy Appeal

 - Culture Shock: ‘Tween and Teen Novels about Immigrants and Refugees